ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex2_AttackSim_PW_attack.md

 ### Task 1: Configure and launch a Brute Force attack

 Password cracking techniques are used to guess a user's password by trying many variations with a computer.
-Once an attacker has the user name and password for a user, the attacker will generally be able to sign in to Office 365 and gain access to additional information, such as other user accounts and sensitive information.
+Once an attacker has the user name and password for a user, the attacker will generally be able to sign in to Microsoft 365 and gain access to additional information, such as other user accounts and sensitive information.
 Brute-force attacks work by calculating every possible combination that could make up a password and testing to see if it is the correct password.

 Two types of brute-force password attacks exist: a dictionary attack using a well-known list of passwords, and an exhaustive attack, where combinations are tried sequentially.
 The Attack Simulator uses a dictionary list attack, allowing modifications of frequency between attacks and the number of attempts.
 If a password is discovered, the password itself is not shown; only an indication that a password was discovered will be shown.